-When you work with private integrations (e.g., integrations with self-hosted VCS), you need to add dedicated Crowdin IP addresses to the whitelist to ensure that it operates properly while staying secure.
-A similar approach is applicable when using Crowdin webhooks.
-To allow Crowdin to open the pre-configured URLs, add the respective IP addresses to your firewall.
+When you work with private integrations (e.g., integrations with self-hosted VCS) or use a firewall for your company network, you need to add dedicated Crowdin Enterprise IP addresses and domains to the allowlist to ensure that it operates properly while staying secure.
+A similar approach is applicable when using Crowdin Enterprise webhooks.
+To allow Crowdin Enterprise to open the pre-configured URLs, add the respective IP addresses and domains to your firewall.

-Crowdin uses the following IP address to interact with the integrations:
+Crowdin Enterprise uses the following IP address to interact with the integrations:

-Crowdin uses the following IP addresses to send the webhooks from:
+Crowdin Enterprise uses the following IP address to send the webhooks from:

 For your convenience, you can get the integration and webhook IP addresses in JSON format:

 Crowdin Enterprise uses the following domains to provide its services from: